iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 Every person’s feet and ankles move slightly differently throughout the various parts of their gait, and everyone’s arch has a unique shape.
 A foot’s arch will collapse slightly during a stride to absorb shock.
 If an arch collapses too much, the entire foot and ankle roll inward, which is called overpronation.

 People who overpronate often have issues with their ankles, Achilles tendons, shins, knees, and/or hips.
-The Brooks Adrenaline GTS 23 is a road stability running shoe designed for those who overpronate.
+If you’re an overpronator, check out other shoe options in our Best Stability Running Shoes guide.

 Stability Versus Neutral Shoes